kendrickcheung007/begi/content/post/document/index.md

 ---
-title: "[Document] Get started with Hugo Stack Theme"
+title: "Get started with Hugo Stack Theme"
 description: I am gonna show you how to use this theme.
 date: 2023-03-01T18:09:43+08:00
 image: document.jpg